chaosparrot/marithime_talon/README.md

   X Fix remove target not being proper after a skip self repair / self repair ~ Real testing
-    X Self repair: Where - repeat cluck to cycle through phonetics ~ Self repair: There is something I want to *pause* where - repeat cluck to cycle through phonetics
+    X Self repair: Where - repeat cluck to cycle through phonetics X Self repair: There is something I want to *pause* where - repeat cluck to cycle through phonetics X Self repair: We *pause* were - repeat cluck to cycle through self repair and make the self repair correct 'were' to 'we' instead of appending after the words
+    X Partial self repair: There is something I want to wear *pause* to wear at work
     - Self repair: There is something I want to wear *pause* to wear - repeat cluck to cycle through phonetics
-    - Partial self repair: There is something I want to wear *pause* to wear at work
     - Selection: Cluck cycle through single word
     - Selection: Cluck cycle through multiple words
     - Selection into correction: Select where, correction where